InformaticsMatters/fragmentor/README.md

     $ ansible -m ping all

+Some ansible playbook postgres tasks require the postgres client (psql) to be installed on the head machine.
+Details can be found here: https://www.postgresql.org/download/linux/redhat/

 You will also need AWS credentials for S3 to set up the following parameters.

 ```